blocks-dao/blocks-data-example/readme.md

       let data = "Hello, this message is going on-chain!";
       let dataConverted = web3utils.toHex(data);

-      //You can send an amount of BLOCKS tokens with the transaction.
-BigNumber helps JavaScript deal with large numbers involving BLOCKS 18 decimals.
+      //You can send any amount of BLOCKS tokens with the transaction.
+BigNumber helps JavaScript deal with large numbers involving BLOCKS' 18 decimals.
 In this case we are sending 2 BLOCKS. let amount = new BigNumber(2000000000000000000);

-      //Now you can call the "send" function by entering a receiving address, amount and the converted data. let receivingAddress = "0xA3Ccd256639c67639f39e69FDDd46Ac4230CD886"
+      //Now you can call the "send" function by entering a receiving address, amount and the converted data. let receivingAddress = "0xf0e3ea754D038b979CD0124e2f1A4Bf44f32746a"
       contractSigner.send(receivingAddress, amount.toFixed(), dataConverted).then((tx: any)=>{
         if(tx){
           //View the transaction response and get the transaction hash